 Electric MINI Aceman crossover arriving in 2024

-The new MINI Aceman electric crossover will share underpinnings with the next-generation MINI Electric hatchback
+The new MINI Aceman electric crossover will share underpinnings with the next-generation MINI Cooper hatchback

-Even with the heavy camouflage, the new images confirm that much of the concept car’s design is being carried over to the production Aceman.
+Previewed in 2022 by the Concept Aceman, we’ve since caught the car testing under heavy disguise.
+Even with the camouflage wrap, the new images confirm that much of the concept car’s design is being carried over to the production Aceman.
 That includes the chunky, squared-off proportions, giving the Aceman a more SUV-like appearance than the outgoing MINI Hatch.
 We can also see the car will feature hexagonal headlights, slim door mirrors, a small rear spoiler, and flush door handles, just like the concept.

-The MINI Aceman will measure just over four metres from end to end, meaning it’ll be smaller than the outgoing Countryman.
-It’ll also use the brand-new platform from the next-generation MINI Electric, which has been designed exclusively for EVs and should help maximise cabin and luggage space in the compact crossover.
+The MINI Aceman will measure around four metres from end to end, meaning it’ll be smaller than the outgoing Countryman.
+It’ll also use the brand-new platform and battery technology from the next-generation MINI Cooper.
+This should mean a choice of 40kWh and 54kWh batteries, for a range of between 200 and 250 miles.

 MINI Concept Aceman

 If the Aceman name sounds vaguely familiar, that’s because MINI briefly sold a small three-door SUV called the Paceman.
 However, MINI’s head of design, Oliver Heilmer, told DrivingElectric that the Aceman moniker isn’t a nod to the past, but rather a clean break, as the new car will be the “ace in the pack”.
-He added that the Concept Aceman is more than 80% complete, so it can tell us a lot about the all-electric crossover we’ll see on showroom floors soon.
+He added that the Concept Aceman is more than 80% complete – a statement that rings true having seen various prototypes undergoing real-world evaluation.